ycpcs/cs365-spring2019/assign/assign02.md

 ### Parallel implementaton hints

-Each processor should create a grid for just its local computation, with one row/column of padding on each side for cells whose values will be computed by other processors.
+Each processor should create a grid for just its local computation, with one row/column of padding on each side for cells whose values will be computed by other processes.

 You may find it useful to add a **grid\_set\_current** function to your grid datatype.